dyrector-io/dyrectorio/docs/tutorials/create-chat-notifications.md

 **Step 4:** Set the toggle for 'Active' or 'Inactive' notifications.
 You can change this later to activate or inactivate the notifications.

 **Step 5:** Click 'Save' on the top right.

+{% hint style="info" %}
+To test your notification, head to Notifications on the left, select the Notification you'd like to test and press the Test webhook message button.
+{% endhint %}